 - Chest pain during deep breathing

 - Abnormal blood clotting

-Many of these symptoms mimic those of other connective tissue diseases, such as rheumatoid arthritis, scleroderma, and sjögren’s syndrome.
+Many of these symptoms may mimic those of other connective tissue diseases, please see a doctor or healthcare provider for proper diagnosis and treatment.

 For more information, please visit the Lupus Foundation of America at https://www.lupus.org.